-TransLink provides city transit for tourists and residents seven days a week via buses through its rapid transit system, SkyTrain, including the Canada Line with direct access to Vancouver International Airport (YVR).
+TransLink provides city transit for tourists and residents seven days a week via buses and trains through its rapid transit system, SkyTrain, including the Canada Line with direct access to Vancouver International Airport (YVR).

 Vancouver is one of the most walkable cities in the world!
 With easy access to more than 13,000 hotel rooms, the Vancouver Convention Centre is no more than four blocks away from the furthest downtown hotel.

 SeaBus ferries connect downtown Vancouver to the North Shore with a scenic 12-minute regular ferry service every day.

 There are many places to shop in Vancouver, from small boutiques to large malls.
 Major shopping streets include Robson Street, Granville Street, and Burrard Street.
 Along with typical weekday hours, most shopping locations are also open on weekends and public holidays, typically around 12pm–5pm.